 I regularly develop my knowledge and practice through additional professional training and learning in areas including:

 Before training to become a counsellor I spent many years working in both state and independent education, in HR administration and training.
-Over time I realised that my relationships with people, both staff and students, were far more important to me than working with statistics and spreadsheets and that I very much wanted to re-train for a career that I had been interested in for a long time.
+Over time I realised that my relationships with people, both staff and students, were far more important to me than working with statistics and spreadsheets and that I wanted to re-train for a career I had been interested in for a long time.
 I love what I do and it is a privilege to sit alongside each of my clients and be part of their story, whether briefly or for a longer period of time.